 The medical care provided by doctors and hospitals in Switzerland is above average, but is not as good as the average within the EU.
 The country provides 4.7 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.

 Through medical care, the mortality of major known diseases can be reduced to an above-average extent.
 For example, only about 9 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.

 About 95 percent of the population has access to an immediately available, running drinking water supply.
 At least via springs and wells at a distance of no more than 30 minutes or supplied water, 100% of the population is supplied with largely clean drinking water.
 The population is thus better served than average.
 In a global comparison, only about 71% of the population has direct access to tested and always available drinking water.
 Within the European Union, this share is 97%.
 Only in a few countries does the proportion fall below 10%.